vigetlabs/blendid/README.md

 ```
 NODE_ENV=production gulp
 ```
-Set `NODE_ENV` to `production` your server to enable file revisioning and compression.
+Set `NODE_ENV` to `production` on your server to enable file revisioning and compression.